cyu-lp-devops/education-licenceprodevops-2024-glacaille/README.md

 The program will generate two output files in the working directory:

-1. **Transcription File**: Contains the transcribed text from the audio file.
+1. **Transcription Text**: Contains the transcribed text from the audio file.
-2. **Summary File**: Contains the summarized text of the transcription.
+2. **Summary Text**: Contains the summarized text of the transcription.
+1. **Summary Audio**: Contains the summarized audio of the transcription.

 The filenames will follow the format: `<base_name>_transcription_<timestamp>.txt` and `<base_name>_summary_<timestamp>.txt`.